PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Attack Performance on Prompt Marketplaces

 \subsection{Human Evaluation}

-We also conducted a human evaluation to measure the similarity between the outputs generated by surrogate prompts and those of the target prompts.
+We measure the effectiveness of \system and baseline methods from a human perspective (see Section~\ref{sec:Metrics} for the evaluation setup).
 The results are illustrated in Figure~\ref{fig:huaman_evaluation}.
-Figure~\ref{fig:huaman_evaluation_a} displays the performance of steal attacks based on GPT-3.5 prompts.
-The findings reveal a broader score distribution for GPT-3.5 and the Prompt Generator, indicating variability in their performance.

-In contrast, the narrower Interquartile Range (IQR) for GPT-3.5, when combined with \system, indicates a higher level of score consistency.
-The Prompt Generator displayed a median score comparable to that of GPT-3.5.
-However, the median score of the GPT-3.5 + \system is higher than those of the baseline methods, indicating that the GPT-3.5 + \system can effectively generate surrogate prompts that are functionally consistent with the target prompts.
-We observe a similar trend in comparing outputs from steal attacks based on GPT-4 prompts, as shown in Figure~\ref{fig:huaman_evaluation_b}.
-The human evaluation results corroborate the effectiveness results discussed in Section~\ref{sec:Effectiveness_task1}.
+Figure~\ref{fig:huaman_evaluation_a} displays the performance of stealing attacks based on GPT-3.5 prompts.
+The narrower Interquartile Range (IQR) for \system indicates a higher level of score consistency.
+Moreover, the median score of the \system is higher than the baseline methods.
+A similar trend is observed when comparing outputs from steal attacks based on GPT-4 prompts, as shown in Figure~\ref{fig:huaman_evaluation_b}.

-Incorporating user feedback, we conducted a detailed analysis of the disparities in output content across different attack methods.
-We identified that the semantic inconsistencies highlighted by most users were the primary reason for the lower performance of baseline methods like GPT-3.5, GPT-4, and the Prompt Generator.
-Another critical issue is that the surrogate prompts generated by these baseline methods often included input-related content, leading to inaccurate or irrelevant responses when applied to new input scenarios.
-Furthermore, users observed noticeable differences in style, format, and content specifics.
-Despite our method achieving the highest ratings among all baseline methods, some users still pointed out its shortcomings, primarily regarding its ability to match the semantics of the target output.
+Incorporating user feedback, we identify that semantic inconsistencies highlighted by most users are the primary reason for the lower performance of baseline methods.
+Another critical issue is that the stolen prompts generated by these baseline methods often include user input-related content, leading to inaccurate or irrelevant responses when applied to new input scenarios.
+Despite \system achieving the highest ratings, some users still point out its shortcomings, primarily regarding its ability to match the semantics of the target output.